mith36/XSS-PrO/README.md

 # Requirements
     pip install -r requirements.txt

+**Ensure Chrome Browser is installed on your system. if not, download and install.**
 - Do wayback on the domain which you want to do xss testing
 - Copy all the waybacked url to the urls.txt file
 - Add your XSS payloads to payloads.txt